Tülay Tuğcu: Biography

-In 1982, she was appointed to the senior judicial ost of Investigation at First Department of the Council of State, where she served until 1992.
+In 1982, Tuğcu was appointed to the senior judicial post of investigation at first department of the Council of State, where she served until 1992.

-In 1992, Tülay Tuğcu was elected member of Turkish Council of State and started serving at the Sixth Department.
-After 3 years, she was transferred to the Tenth Department of Council of State and continued serving there.
+In 1992, Tülay Tuğcu was elected member of Turkish Council of State and started serving at the sixth department.
+After 3 years, she was transferred to the tenth department of Council of State and continued serving there.

-On December 22, 1999, she was appointed as a member of the Constitutional Court by President Ahmet Necdet Sezer among three candidates determined by the General Assembly of State Council.
+On 22 December 1999 Tuğcu was appointed as a member of the Constitutional Court by President Ahmet Necdet Sezer among three candidates determined by the General Assembly of State Council.

-Thereafter, she was elected President of the Court of Jurisdictional Disputes on January 6, 2004 and as Chief of the Supreme Court on July 25, 2005 consequently.
+Thereafter, Tuğcu was elected president of the Court of Jurisdictional Disputes on 6 January 2004 and as chief of the Supreme Court on 25 July 2005 consequently.

 Other facts and information

 Tuğcu holds two theses in "Extradition of Criminals" and "The Use of Approval Rights of Administration by High Officials" and a translation in "Productivity".

-She is married and has two children.
+Tuğcu is married and has two children.

-In one of her messages to the public on Supreme Court’s official website, she said:
+In one of her messages to the public on Supreme Court’s official website, Tuğcu said:

 "... if we want to name the age we are living in, the best can be the "age of communication".
 In order to be able to adjust to this age, people’s rights to access the information, the sharing of the accessible information and making it common must be provided.
 Even though it has not been clearly arranged in our constitution, the right to access the information is a "sine qua non" of basic rights and freedom.
 Without doubt, the internet websites of the public institutions that are equipped with the latest and satisfactory information play a crucial role in managing it."